privong/magellan/README.md

 Scripts
 -------
-* map_locations.py	- Generate a png thumbnail from OSM or GMapsof all "away" locations visited in the last week or month.
+* map_locations.py	- Generate a png thumbnail from OSM or GMaps of all "away" locations visited in a given week, month, or year.
 * loc_analyze.py - Determine if a given location qualifies as "home", "away", or "traveling"
-* plot_histogram.py - Make plots of week totals for the past 10 weeks or the past year.
+* plot_histogram.py - Make plots of week home/away/travel fractions for the past 10 weeks or the past year.
 * sql_import.py - import a CSV table of GPS locations to the database.

 Other